Ukraine International Airlines: Destinations

-Before suspending operations, UIA connected Ukraine to over 80 destinations in Europe, Asia and the Middle East, as well as to New York City and Toronto from its base at Boryspil Airport, and also operated domestic flights.
+Before suspending operations, UIA connected Ukraine to over 80 destinations in Europe, Asia, Middle East and North America from its base at Boryspil Airport in Kyiv, and also operated domestic flights.
 UIA served over 1000 flights per week.

-Ukraine International Airlines (UIA) was forced to make some involuntary changes to its summer 2019 flight schedules, with reduced frequencies and capacity on some selected routes.
+UIA was forced to make some involuntary changes to its summer 2019 flight schedules, with reduced frequencies and capacity on some selected routes.
 Although not officially a budget airline, many of UIA's worldwide flights are popular with travellers because of its low fares, who use Boryspil International Airport as a transport hub.

 Due to ongoing losses, the airline suspended flights to Amman, Riga, Beijing and Minsk in November 2019.
 From 2020, flights to Bangkok and Krakow were also suspended.
 Following the 2022 Russian invasion of Ukraine, the airline ceased operations temporarily and suspended all flights to all destinations.

 Codeshare agreements

-Ukraine International Airlines has codeshare agreements with the following airlines:
+Prior to the Russian invasion of Ukraine, Ukraine International Airlines had codeshare agreements with the following airlines: